8 Best Latte Machine Reviews (+ a Buying Guide)

 Speaking of milk, the Ninja Specialty Brewer has a clever fold-away milk frother, not something often seen on a drip brewer.
 This unique design can froth either hot or cold milk in just a few seconds before slotting back in its hiding spot.

-All this is housed inside a durable and attractive aluminum casing and controlled by an advanced but intuitive touch screen.
+All this is housed inside a durable and attractive aluminium casing and controlled by an advanced but intuitive touch screen.

 If you’re worried about the environmental consequences of pod brewers, you can take comfort in Nespresso’s extensive recycling program.
 This machine also has a programmable energy-saving mode, which shuts it down after a period of inactivity.